Rethinking an established app navigation for future proofing

 • Some users were requesting access to the recipe catalog.

-• It was needed to reorganize our features for the future of the app.
+• It was needed to reorganise our features for the future of the app.

-• Users were often confused about what each tab is.
+• Users were often confused about the purpose of each tab.

 Solution provided